gpstar81/GPStar-proton-pack/OPERATION.md

 - Support for changing Cyclotron direction and to enable/disable smoke effects.
 - Support for smoke effects with dedicated fans for the Booster Tube and N-Filter.
 	- See the [Smoke Effects](SMOKE.md) addendum for more information.
+- Support for motorised inner cyclotron cake or outer cyclotron lighting.
+	- See the [Inner Cyclotron](CYCLOTRON_INNER.md) for more information.
 - Additional Lights available for the Cyclotron panel, internal "cake" Cyclotron, and Power Cell.
 	- Automatically switches to internal "cake" Cyclotron, if implemented (optional).
 	- This supports a 35-LED RGB ring light (by default) to be installed in the "cake".
 Other size LED rings or LED setups are supported in the configuration settings.